ido90/Elevators/README.md

     NaiveManager: Use the first elevator to handle passengers arrivals sequentially.
     NaiveRoundRobin: Use the elevators in turns to handle passengers arrivals.
     GreedyManager: Try to disperse waiting elevators, and assign elevators to passengers greedily.
+    DirectManager: Go on while there're more passengers in the current motion direction, then turn around (variant of the classic elevator algorithm).

 Class: ElevatorSimulator.Simulator